Working with RLS and CLS at Data Source Scope

 You can import or export your security information from/to external XML files (*.acl.xml) when editing security in Designer.
 While if you want to use XML security information, you must first purchase a special license.
 For more information, contact Logi Analytics Support at [email protected]

-- To import the security information from an XML file, select Add in the User/Group/Role panel and then select Import from File from the drop-down menu.
+- To import the security information from an XML file, select the Add button in the User/Group/Role panel and then select Import from File from the drop-down menu.
 In the Open an xml file dialog box, select the XML file that contains the required security information and then select Open.

-- To export the security information to an XML file, select Export in the User/Group/Role panel.
+- To export the security information to an XML file, select the Export button in the User/Group/Role panel.
 In the Save dialog box, specify the name of the file and the location where to save it, then select Save.

 The following diagram shows the security information the XML file can contain: